MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 ## Error code: SqlFailedToConnect

 - **Message**: `Cannot connect to SQL Database: '%server;', Database: '%database;', User: '%user;'.
-Check the linked service configuration is correct, and make sure the SQL Database firewall allows the integration runtime to access.`
+Check the connection configuration is correct, and make sure the SQL Database firewall allows the Data Factory runtime to access.`
 - **Causes and recommendations**: Different causes may lead to this error.
 Check below list for possible cause analysis and related recommendation.

     | Cause analysis                                               | Recommendation                                               |